Close

 Budgeting for known expenses

-Dependent care flexible spending account contributions are deducted automatically from a service member’s paycheck before taxes, making it a convenient way to set aside funds for dependent care expenses.
+Dependent care flexible spending account contributions are deducted automatically from your paycheck before taxes, making it a convenient way to set aside funds for dependent care expenses.
 Families can plan and budget for these expenses by contributing a specific amount to the DCFSA each pay period.

 Frequently asked questions

-To qualify for a DCFSA, you must have a dependent under age 13 or who is mentally or physically unable to take care of themselves, regardless of their age.
-You must also be a service member in the regular (active) component or active Guard and reserve on Title 10 orders.
+To qualify for a DCFSA, you must have a dependent under age 13 or any other tax dependent who is mentally or physically unable to take care of themselves, regardless of their age.
+You must also be an eligible uniformed service member, including:

 DCFSA funds are available to you through your payroll deductions, so, for example, your January contribution will be available to spend in February.
-You will not have access to your full election amount at the beginning of the year.
+You will not have access to your full election amount at the beginning of the year unless you elect to pull out your full contribution amount from your first paycheck.

 DCFSA funds don’t roll over into the next year, so you’ll lose any money you don’t spend on eligible dependent care expenses.
 However, you will have until March 15 after the end of the plan year to incur eligible expenses and until April 30 to file claims for reimbursement from your DCSFA.